sachinkesiraju/UberKit/README.md

 3. Using this access token to make calls to the Uber API.

-UberKit automatically opens a web view within your app through which the users enter their Uber login credentials to allow access to their profiles.
+UberKit automatically redirects to Safari where users enter their Uber login credentials to allow access to their profiles.

 <img src = "https://github.com/sachinkesiraju/UberKit/blob/master/Login%20screenshot.png" width = "320px">